alackles/CMSC-140-FS-22/_pages/syllabus.md

 The following are never allowed.

+- Posting actual code on Piazza where other students can see it (posting it privately so I can read it is okay)
 - Copying any code that another student has written
 - Copying code from online without attribution
 - Posting solutions to the course materials to online aggregation sites (e.g. Chegg) or using solutions from such sites